webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Death-Touch.md

 - Ability/Cost/6
 - Ability/Tier/High
 - Ability/Pool/Intellect
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Death Touch
+>6  Intellect

 You gather disrupting energy in your fingertip and touch a creature.
 If the target is an NPC or a creature of level 3 or lower, it dies.
 If the target is a PC of any tier, they move down one step on the damage track.
 Action.